General Funding Sources

 Natural Sciences and Engineering

-A typical first-year student entering the Natural Sciences and Engineering divisions receives a First-Year Fellowship, which provides full-tuition and fees plus a 10-month stipend.
-Summer support up to an additional $8,000 is available depending upon a department’s resources.
+A typical first-year student entering the Natural Sciences and Engineering divisions receives a First Year Fellowship, which provides full tuition and student health plan fees plus a 10-month stipend (August 1 - May 31).
+Summer support is provided by the department at the standard university rates.

-In subsequent years for Ph.D. candidates in the Natural Sciences and Engineering divisions, a student’s department provides financial support for the academic year and the summer, typically in the form of an Assistantship in Research.
-A student’s support may be also be provided by Assistantships in Instruction, other departmental funds, or external fellowships.
+In subsequent years, a student’s department provides financial support for the academic year and the summer, typically in the form of a Research Assistantship.
+A student’s support may be also be provided by a Teaching Assistantship, other departmental funds, or external fellowship.

 For more information about general graduate school funding sources, please visit the Costs and Funding page.